Hoshtoo/hosh.zip/index.md

 If you want to keep up with what I am up to, you can find my recent activity [here](./activity)

+Also, if you are interested in learning about a tool that I love, check out my blog post, [Why I use Obsidian every day, and why you probably should too](./obsidian)

 ## Also, below are links to some of my profiles:
 * [LinkedIn](https://www.linkedin.com/in/stewart-cates-80403a186)
 * [Github](https://github.com/Hoshtoo)